dincamihai/CarND-Behavioral-Cloning-P3/writeup_report.md

 The overall strategy for deriving a model architecture was:

+ - implement a simple model to make sure the training works and to establish the workflow
- - implement an architecture that already prooved good results (eg: lenet or nvidia model)
+ - implement an architecture that already proved good results (eg: lenet or nvidia)
- - collect the right data to make it drive on track1
+ - tune and collect the right data to make it drive on track1
+ - check it is not completely bad on track2
  - reduce the model but retain the performance
- - check on track2
  - collect data to drive on track2
  - bonus:
    - make it drive on both tracks

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the nvidia model described in this paper: http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf

+I chose this model since it was implemented exactly for this purpose, to be used on a self-driven car.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.